Online video analytics: Behavioral (or usage) analysis

 A graphical summary that helps to figure out how viewers are engaged with a specific video is called a Video Heatmap.
 Unlike heatmaps used in website analytics, which highlight different areas of a web page depending on the click-through rate, a video heatmap aggregates stats from every viewing session and calculates an average engagement rate (also known as watch rate) throughout the entire video.
-Depending on the platform, a video hitmap can be represented in a form of a graph or a colored timeline.
+Depending on the platform, a video hitman can be represented in a form of a graph or a colored timeline.

 User Screen contains personal information related to a specific viewer, such as location (country), IP address, operating system (OS), web browser version, first and last view dates, and average engagement.
 It may also include information obtained from email marketing software which is used to distribute video messages: a viewer's email address, first and last name.

 Live Feed shows an overview of everyone watching the videos to the publisher in the real-time mode.
 The feed allows to expand detailed viewer stats or to jump to an individual user screen.